Otto von Bolschwing: Austria

-Following his release from prison, the demise of his SS career and his divorce from his first wife, von Bolschwing turned his attention back to business and commerce.
-Specifically, he involved himself in the expropriation of Jewish property, opportunistically seeking to apply the expertise he had gained at the Office of Jewish Affairs to reinvigorate his sagging fortunes.
+Following his release from prison, the demise of his SS career, and his divorce from his first wife, von Bolschwing turned his attention to the expropriation of Jewish property, opportunistically seeking to apply the expertise he had gained at the Office of Jewish Affairs to reinvigorate his sagging fortunes.
 Von Bolschwing traveled to Amsterdam, where he secured a lucrative partnership with Bank voor Onroerende Zaken (Bank of Real Estate), an investment house that specialized in the seizure of assets and property belonging to Jewish citizens of the German occupied-Netherlands.
-In mid-1943 von Bolschwing also participated in the Aryanization of Chemiefirma, a formerly Jewish-owned medical supply company in Hamburg.
-After illegally acquiring 20 percent ownership of the company for himself, von Bolschwing also took over the management of Chemiefirmas Vienna office and facilitated its use as a front organization by the Abwehr, the German military intelligence service.
+In mid-1943 von Bolschwing also participated in the Aryanization of Chemiefirma, a formerly Jewish-owned medical device and supply company in Hamburg.
+After illegally acquiring 20 percent ownership of the company for himself, von Bolschwing took over the management of Chemiefirmas Vienna office and facilitated its use as a front organization by the Abwehr, the German military intelligence service.

 In October 1943 von Bolschwing remarried, taking as his second wife Ruth von Pfaundler, an Austrian national whose brother was a high-ranking member of O-5, an Austrian anti-Nazi resistance group.
-In late-1944, with the tide of war having turned decisively against the Nazi Germany, von Bolschwing moved with his family to Salzburg, Austria.
+In late-1944, with the tide of war having turned decisively against Nazi Germany, von Bolschwing moved with his family to Salzburg, Austria.
 He soon abandoned his previous loyalties to the Nazi Party and the SS and, under the auspices of his new brother-in-law, von Bolschwing served as a partisan of the Austrian Resistance in the Tyrolean Alps during the closing months of the war.

-Von Bolschwing was formally expelled from the SS in February 1945 and by April of that year he was collaborating directly with the headquarters of the US Army’s 71st Infantry Division.
-He quickly established himself as an extremely valuable asset, providing intelligence on German troop movements and also serving as a guide for US forces during the campaign in Tyrol.
+Von Bolschwing was formally expelled from the SS in February 1945 and by April of that year he was collaborating directly with the headquarters of the U.S. Army’s 71st Infantry Division.
+He established himself as a seemingly valuable asset, providing intelligence on German troop movements and also serving as a guide for U.S. forces during the campaign in Tyrol.
 In a postwar testimonial, a senior officer of the 71st Infantry, Lt.
-Colonel Ray F. Goggin, lauded his efforts, stating:

-Otto Albrecht von Bolschwing, a member of the "Tyrol Underground Movement", materially assisted the armed forces of the United States during our advance through the Fern Pass and western Austria prior to the surrender of the German Army...during our occupation, he personally captured over twenty high-ranking Nazi officials and SS officers and led patrols that resulted in the capture of many more.
+Colonel Ray F. Goggin, lauded his efforts, stating that von Bolschwing captured 20 high-ranking Nazi officials and SS officers and led patrols that resulted in the capture of many more.